Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

 • (a) Any hearing held pursuant to this chapter shall be conducted by the TERO Commission.
-The hearing shall be governed by rules of practice and procedure that are adopted by the TERO Commission.
-The director and the covered employer shall have the right to call and cross examine witnesses, as well as present physical evidence.
+The hearing shall be governed by Robert’s Rules of Order, or any other rules of practice and procedure that are hereafter adopted by the TERO Commission.
+The TERO Director, the covered employer, and, if applicable, the complaining party, shall have the right to call and cross examine witnesses, as well as present physical evidence.
 The TERO Commission may consider any evidence that it deems relevant to the hearing.
 The TERO Commission shall not be bound by technical rules of evidence in the conduct of hearings under this chapter, and the presence of informality in any proceeding, as in the manner of taking testimony, shall not invalidate any order, decision, rule, or regulation made, approved, or confirmed by the TERO Commission.
-The director shall have the burden of proving that the covered employer violated this chapter by a preponderance of the evidence.
+The Director shall have the burden of proving that the covered employer violated this chapter by a preponderance of the evidence.
+If the hearing is the result of an appeal by a complaining party pursuant to § 1086(b) of this subsection, the complaining party shall have the burden of proving, by a preponderance of the evidence, that reasonable cause exists to believe a violation of this chapter or any regulation issued hereunder occurred.
 An audio recording shall be made of each hearing.
 No stenographic record of the proceedings and testimony shall be required except upon arrangement by, and at the cost of, the covered employer.

-• (d) If the TERO Commission requires legal assistance during the hearing process, or at any other phase of the enforcement process, and it would be a conflict of interest for the Band Solicitor General’s Office to provide such representation, the Solicitor General shall attempt to retain outside legal counsel.
+• (d) If the TERO Commission requires legal assistance during the hearing process, or at any other phase of the enforcement process, and representation by the Office of the Solicitor General would create a conflict of interest, the Solicitor General shall retain outside legal counsel.

 Historical and Statutory Notes